Tag Archives: The Last of Us

 • Turning 180 degrees the party sees an elevator opposite them.

-1. Dev note: Blood is continued tension breadcrumb.
+1. Dev note: Blood continues as a tension breadcrumb.

 • The party proceeds down the partially collapsed hallway.